sandipanpaul06/PULSe/README.md

 * Mode: **image_gen_ms**

 * 1.1.1.
 Arguments:
-  * pref: .ms file prefix
+  * -pref: .ms file prefix
-  * nHap: number of haplotypes
+  * -nHap: number of haplotypes
-  * subFolder: Name of the subfolder (that contains the simulations)
+  * -subFolder: Name of the subfolder (that contains the simulations)
-  * n: Number of .ms files of the chosen class
+  * -n: Number of .ms files of the chosen class
-  * start: Start number of .ms files
+  * -start: Start number of .ms files
-  * outFile: Output filename
+  * -outFile: Output filename

 * 1.1.2.
 Example run with sample .ms files: